-New York Knicks Still NBA’s Most Valuable Franchise, Forbes Reports
+New York Knicks Still NBA's Most Valuable Franchise, 'Forbes' Reports

 Although the New York Knicks have exhibited substantial improvement under head coach Tom Thibodeau this season, the club is likely still some time away from competing for an NBA title.
 However, there is one area where the franchise continues to reign over the rest of the association.

-Per Forbes‘ latest list of NBA team valuations, which was released on Wednesday, the Knicks continue to hold the top spot with a value of $5 billion, a number that represents a nine-percent one-year change.
+Per Forbes' latest list of NBA team valuations, which was released on Wednesday, the Knicks continue to hold the top spot with a value of $5 billion, a number that represents a one-year change of 9 percent.
 This is the sixth consecutive year that the Knicks have beaten the field in terms of their actual worth in dollars and cents.

 Meanwhile, the Golden State Warriors, Los Angeles Lakers, Chicago Bulls and Boston Celtics rounded out the top five.
 Golden State was the first franchise since the 1999 Bulls to break into the top two, where the Knicks and Lakers have largely held steady.